 Students may also qualify for Kansas Workforce, or MO Full Employment Council (FEC) financial assistance program.

-To speak with one of our admissions staff about this program, call or text (913) 708-8323 or stop by our facility at 10000 W 75th Street, Suite 241, Merriam, KS 66204.
+To speak with a member of our admissions staff about this program, call or text (913) 708-8323 or stop by our facility at 10000 W 75th Street, Suite 241, Merriam, KS 66204.
 If you’ve made the decision to enroll, you may kickstart the enrollment process by clicking that button and register today.